The Gunny Sack

 two ingredient dough garlic herb bagels dough

+Roll the dough wedges into long ropes.
 Join the ends of the rope together to form a bagel shape.
+Place on a parchment-covered baking sheet.

 sliced garlic herb bagels two ingredient dough

-Slice the still warm bagels in half and spread with cream cheese.
+Slice the still-warm bagels in half and spread them with cream cheese.
 Or allow the garlic herb bagels to cool.
 Then, slice and toast before spreading with cream cheese.

-For one cup of self-rising flour, whisk together one cup of all-purpose flour, 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt.
+• Can I make homemade self-rising flour?
+Yes, combine one cup of all-purpose flour, 1 1/2 teaspoons of baking powder, and 1/4 teaspoon of salt for one cup of self-rising flour.

-4) My dough is too sticky.
-What should I do?
-Knead in a little more flour at a time until it is workable.
+• What should I do if my dough is too sticky?
+Slowly knead in a little more flour at a time until it is the consistency you want.

-7) What other seasonings/toppings would you suggest?
-Try my recipe for everything bagel seasoning, or use garlic and rosemary, parmesan cheese, asiago cheese, onion flakes, poppy seeds, or cinnamon sugar.
+• What other seasonings/toppings would you suggest?
+Try everything bagel seasoning, garlic and rosemary, parmesan cheese, asiago cheese, onion flakes, poppy seeds, or cinnamon sugar.

 Garlic Herb Two Ingredient Dough Bagels

-This Garlic Herb Two Ingredient Dough Bagels recipe has no yeast and no waiting for dough to rise!
-Dough made with just self-rising flour and Greek yogurt.
+This Garlic Herb Two Ingredient Dough Bagels recipe is made without yeast!
+Instead, it's made with self-rising flour and nonfat Greek yogurt.

 ↑ Click stars to rate!